eljost/pysisyphus/docs/nix.rst

 - SSE exentensions up to SSE4.2
 - AVX extensions up to AVX2
-- BLAS and LAPACK is provided by OpenBLAS
+- BLAS and LAPACK is provided by OpenBLAS or MKL
-- MVAPICH2 is used as the commond MPI provider
+- MVAPICH2 is used as the common MPI provider
 - The network for MPI parallelisation is ethernet and the loopback interface

 The caching is provided by the Cachix_ service and needs to be enabled for your nix installation: